msfallah58/Navigation-project/README.md

 ### Instructions

-1. item 1 Install all libraries that has been imported in Follow the instructions in `DDPG_main` to get started with training your own agent!
+1. Install all libraries that have been imported in DDPG_main.py, Networks.py, and Agent_DDPG.py
+Follow the instructions in `DDPG_main` to get started with training your own agent!